winfsp/winfsp/doc/winfsp.h.markdown

 the same value passed to the SetSecurity SecurityInformation parameter.
 - _ModificationDescriptor_ \- Describes the modifications to apply to the InputDescriptor.
 This should contain the same value passed to the SetSecurity ModificationDescriptor parameter.
-- _AccessToken_ \- A handle to a token that can be used to verify whether the requested modifications are allowed.
-This should contain the same value passed to the SetSecurity AccessToken parameter.
 - _PSecurityDescriptor_ \- [out]
 Pointer to a memory location that will receive the resulting security descriptor.
 This security descriptor can be later freed using FspDeleteSecurityDescriptor.